NoxiousKarn/Showerthoughts/README.md

-If you are reading this this code is untested im a total newb and it's probably broken somewhere or could be written more elegantly im sure but im just a monkey with a keyboard, and an AI copilot.
+If you are reading this this code is tested and doesn't work currently. im a total newb and it's broken somewhere or could be written more elegantly im sure but im just a monkey with a keyboard, and an AI copilot.
+I'm leaving this up and will modify this section when it infact works!

+DO NOT USE!
+DOES NOT WORK!

 # ShowerThoughts Pwnagotchi Plugin